jlevy/og-equity-compensation/README.md

 ### Compensation and equity

+🄳 **Compensation** is any remuneration for services performed or rendered to a company by employees, contractors, advisers, or board members.
-🄳 **Compensation** is what employees receive in exchange for working for a company, including cash pay (salary, as well as any bonuses) and any non-cash pay, including [benefits](https://en.wikipedia.org/wiki/Employee_benefits#United_States) like health insurance, family-related protections, perks, and retirement plans.
+Those who work for or add value to the company may receive compensation in the forms of cash pay (salary, as well as any bonuses) and any non-cash pay, including [benefits](https://en.wikipedia.org/wiki/Employee_benefits#United_States) like health insurance, family-related protections, perks, and retirement plans.

 🄳 For jobs in many startups and established companies alike, compensation includes some form of ownership or likely future ownership in the company;
-we call this ownership **equity**.
+this ownership is called **equity**.

 🄳 Equity offered in exchange for work is called [**equity compensation**](http://www.investopedia.com/terms/e/equity-compensation.asp).